 Srebrenica was desolate.
 The old town was in better shape than pictures we'd seen of it, but it wasn't far from the ruins that it had been.
 For all intents and purposes, Srebrenica is simply a main street and a bunch of houses scattered throughout its hills.
 That's it.

-Before the war, the town was quite affluent and prospered from tourism – it also had mines, an industrial zone and a spa that it was famous for.
-Today, it has three factories, one solitary supermarket, two stalls in what used to be a booming local green market, two corner shops and three bookies.
+Before the war, the town was quite affluent and prospered from tourism—it also had mines, an industrial zone, and a spa that it was famous for.
+Today, it has three factories, one solitary supermarket, two stalls in what used to be a booming local green market, two corner shops, and three bookies.
 There's also a single bank where you can exchange your money into the local currency.
-About a month ago, the last bakery and butcher's shop closed down.
+About a month ago, the last bakery and butcher shop closed down.

-"Not sure if you guys have heard, but we have a faculty here now," our new hitchhiker friend told us.
+"Not sure if you guys have heard, but we have a school here now," our new hitchhiker friend told us.
 "I have absolutely no idea who studies there, though."

-Wherever we went, people stared at us – but not in an intimidating way; it seemed to be more out of genuine curiosity.
+Wherever we went, people stared at us—but not in an intimidating way; it seemed to be more out of genuine curiosity.
 Our initial impression of Srebrenica was that it reminded us of the part of Eastern Serbia where we'd grown up.
 It was so similar that, while walking around, we completely forgot that we were treading on soil that had previously been used as killing fields.
 The bullet holes in the houses were the only reminder of what had happened two decades ago.
-There's a memorial centre named Potočari only a few miles away, but, in Srebrenica itself, there isn't a single monument or sign marking the event – a fact that added this extra air of bleakness to an already empty town.
+There's a memorial center named Potočari only a few miles away, but, in Srebrenica itself, there isn't a single monument or sign marking the event—a fact that added this extra air of bleakness to an already empty town.

 "I guess we are our own living monument," one resident told us.

 We introduced ourselves to the owner of a coffee shop called Bato who'd moved to Srebrenica after the war.
 When he found out that we were journalists, his mood took a rapid turn.
 He went from being quite sedate to almost hysterical.
-He was pissed, angry and hurt – he kept saying that Serbs were stupid and had no idea how to organise themselves as a nation.
+He was pissed, angry, and hurt—he kept saying that Serbs were stupid and had no idea how to organize themselves as a nation.